Mexican Standoff* - When clients won't reveal their budget

 Revealing a budget

-Knowing how much a client wants to spend isn’t just a question of knowing how much we’ll be able to charge – it’s not that simple.
+Knowing how much a clients web and/or animation budget isn’t just a question of knowing how much we’ll be able to charge – it’s not that simple.

 We’re in the business of providing solutions for our clients and part of finding the best solution is understanding what makes sense for a client to spend as part of their communication or marketing strategy.
 This then allows us to be more creative!
 We are able to focus on creatively meeting the client’s needs with the available budget.